github/docs/content/code-security/secret-scanning/working-with-secret-scanning-and-push-protection/working-with-push-protection-from-the-command-line.md

 To resolve a blocked push, you must remove the secret from all of the commits it appears in.
 * If the secret was introduced by your latest commit, see "[Removing a secret introduced by the latest commit on your branch](#removing-a-secret-introduced-by-the-latest-commit-on-your-branch)."
-* If the secret appears in multiple earlier commits, see "[Removing a secret introduced by an earlier commit on your branch](#removing-a-secret-introduced-by-an-earlier-commit-on-your-branch)."
+* If the secret appears in earlier commits, see "[Removing a secret introduced by an earlier commit on your branch](#removing-a-secret-introduced-by-an-earlier-commit-on-your-branch)."

 ### Removing a secret introduced by the latest commit on your branch